DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 ![](imgs/Figure 5.png)

-Figure 5: *Mum's Brag vlog* by Erin Nealy.
+Figure 5: Typical videoblog post.
 Sidebar with blogroll.

 Videoblogs generally featured short videos, each one usually between 1-5 minutes in duration, which could be viewed, commented on and downloaded